Statistical learning on randomized data to verify quantum state approximate k-designs: Expression for moment for random Haar ensemble

-Consider a Hilbert space with dimensionality $d$, then the Haar ensemble is defined as the continuous random probability distribution over pure states on a $d=2^{N_A}$ dimensional Hilbert space.
+Consider a Hilbert space with dimensionality $d$, then the Haar ensemble is defined as the continuous random probability distribution over pure states defined over that space.
 Using the Schur-Weyl duality, an analytical expression to calculate the $k^{th}$ moment of the Haar ensemble \cite{Harrow2018} is given as

 The sum in the expression above iterates through the elements $\pi$ of the permutation group $S_k$.
 These represent all the ways of rearranging an array of $k$ distinct objects.
 For example, we explicitly report the elements of the group $S_3$ below, which are needed to construct the third moment of the ensemble $\rho_{Haar}^{(3)}$.